stokkerdev/age_of_araganes/README.md

 ## Support

 For questions or support:
-- 📧 Email: torneo@ageofaraganes.com
+- 📧 Email: stokkerma@gmail.com
-- 🎮 Discord: AgeOfAraganes
+- 🎮 Discord: stokker_
 - 📱 Create an issue in this repository

 ---

 Built with ❤️ for the Age of Empires II community

+## Changelog

+### v2.0.0 - Backend Integration
+- ✅ Complete Node.js + Express backend
+- ✅ MongoDB database integration
+- ✅ RESTful API implementation
+- ✅ Data validation and security
+- ✅ Migration scripts for existing data
+- ✅ Hybrid JSON/API data loading